My Honest Review of Drooms Alternatives (German VDR, EU Pricing) in 2026

 Frequently Asked Questions

-Drooms FLEX starts at EUR 17.90/user/month, but core features like Q&A, document translation, advanced permissions, and index allocation each cost an additional EUR 5-10/user/month.
-A mid-market team of 20 users with full features can expect EUR 3,000-8,000/month.
+Drooms FLEX starts at EUR 17.90/user/month, but CRE teams quickly hit add-on charges: Q&A, document translation, advanced permissions, and index allocation each cost an additional EUR 5-10/user/month.
+A 20-person acquisition team running multi-property diligence can expect EUR 3,000-8,000/month.
 Drooms TRANSACTIONS requires custom quotes.
-Peony offers a permanent free tier with AI-powered data rooms, page-level analytics, screenshot protection, and dynamic watermarks, with the Business plan at $40/month including unlimited data rooms and all features.
+Peony offers a permanent free tier with page-level analytics for tracking buyer engagement on offering memorandums, and the Business plan at $40/admin/month includes AI-powered data rooms, screenshot protection, dynamic watermarks, unlimited data rooms, NDA workflows, and all features with no add-on charges.

 Related Resources